 On Friday, October 20, the Nevada Board of Regents will hold a special "workshop."
 The agenda includes an item with the innocuous sounding title Principles and Best Practices of Highly Effective Governing Boards.
 While one cannot disagree that a highly effective governing board is highly desirable, the characteristics that constitute a highly effective board are, well, highly debatable.
 That is certainly the case for the discussion about to occur in the Regents' "workshop."

-Dr. Jenna A. Robinson is the presenter.
+At the invitation of Board Chair Byron Brooks, Dr. Jenna A. Robinson will be the presenter.
 One would assume that Dr. Robinson has extensive experience as a member of an academic governing board.
 While her credentials include some work on governing boards, the bulk of her career has been as an operative, and currently the president, of the James G. Martin Center for Academic Renewal.

 When you visit their website, the organization's philosophies will quickly become apparent.
 Originally organized as the Pope Center for Higher Education Policy as a project of the John Locke Foundation, the goal of the organization has always been to restrict faculty rights and academic freedom with the aim of stifling voices that do not agree with their ideological ideals.
 They claim to seek balance, but the evidence runs counter to their claims.